JiroCab/Lazy-Alt-Controls/README.md

 #Notes
 * When hp is bellow 'Respawn threshold' either your instantly respawn to your core (to save time) or you'll retreat to a heal point (not implemented)
-* Some actions can be configured in the left panel.
 * Mine and Build radius use the same slider